Dr Matthew S. Champion

 After studying classics, history and music at the University of Melbourne, I moved to London in 2010 to write my doctorate in medieval history at Queen Mary, University of London.
 After a Junior Research Fellowship at St Catharine’s College, Cambridge, I took up a Lectureship in Medieval History at Birkbeck, University of London in 2016.
-In 2020 I will return to Melbourne to take up a Senior Research Fellowship at the Institute for Religion and Critical Inquiry.
+In 2020 I returned to Melbourne to a Senior Research Fellowship at the Institute for Religion and Critical Inquiry.

 In addition to my work on time, I also work on the history of medieval religious reform and heresy, particularly the history of witchcraft and demonology, the history of medieval senses and emotions, and the history of sound, visual culture and liturgy.

 - (2019) 'Emotions, Time and Narrative: A Liturgical Frame’, in Susan Broomhall and Andrew Lynch (eds), The Routledge History of Emotions in Europe 1100-1700.
 Abingdon & New York: Routledge, 30–42.